aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreIdentityCompromise.md

    ```

 4. **Delete every rogue workload identity created by the suspect principal.**
    Workload identities vend scoped credentials to agents and MCP servers, so an attacker-created workload identity is an ongoing credential-minting path that must be removed even after the parent credential is revoked.
-The delete parameter is `--name`, not `--workload-identity-id`.
+The delete parameter is `--name`, not `--workload-identity-id`. **`DeleteWorkloadIdentity` stops future minting but does not invalidate workload access tokens already vended** — those remain valid to their natural TTL (the same caveat as external OAuth tokens, step 6).
+Pair deletion with rotating the downstream resource credentials those tokens can reach; deleting the identity alone does not revoke an already-issued token.

    > **Paginate.** The `list-*` commands in this step (and `list-user-pool-clients` above) cap each page at `--max-results`; an account with more resources than the page size returns a `nextToken` you must follow, or you will miss attacker-created identities.
 Loop until the token is empty, e.g.: `T=""; while :; do OUT=$(aws bedrock-agentcore-control list-workload-identities --max-results 20 ${T:+--next-token "$T"}); echo "$OUT" | jq -r '.workloadIdentities[].name'; T=$(echo "$OUT" | jq -r '.nextToken // empty'); [ -z "$T" ] && break; done`